jnidzwetzki/bboxdb/examples/README.md

 # Info
 This directory contains some examples for the BBoxDB.
-In addition, this document covers the tools to benchmark the software.

 # Examples
 The "client example" (BBoxDBClientExample.java) shows how data can be inserted and queried.